osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 ### Renewing Let's Encrypt host certificates

-You can manually renew with the following command:
+You can manually renew your certificate with the following command:

 ``` console
 root@host # certbot renew